The State of UX: Nearly 8,000 UX, Marketing & Product Professionals Weigh In

 3. UX Budgets Rise Sharply, Frequency Increases

 Year over year, responses have shifted away from small to mid-sized monthly budgets.
 In 2014, the largest segment was the $1 to $500 monthly budget range; this year, it was the $1,001 to $5,000 monthly range.
 Additionally, there was a rise in more frequent testing with the percentage of respondents who ran tests daily doubling from 2014 to 2015.
 Looking ahead to 2016, more than half (60%) say their company will test more frequently.

 “For years we’ve been hearing that customer experience is a priority for executives, but for the first time this survey reveals that companies of all sizes are finally making significant investments in CX,” said UserTesting President and COO, Chris Hicken.

 To uncover these trends, UserTesting conducted a global survey during the months of November and December 2015, and received responses from 7,725 participants (44% male, 55% female, with over 60% in the 26-45 age range).
 More than 65% of respondents hold a 4-year college degree or higher.

 To view the complete report, including an interactive tool to filter by Industry and/or Company Size, visit https://info.usertesting.com/ux-industry-survey-2015.

 UserTesting is the fastest and most advanced user experience testing platform on the market.
 The company gives marketers, product managers, and UX teams on-demand access to people in their target audience who deliver audio, video, and written feedback on websites, mobile apps, prototypes, and even physical products and locations.

-Headquartered in Mountain View, CA, UserTesting helps over 35,000 customers (including the top 10 web properties in the U.S.) get the user feedback they need to create an excellent customer experience.
+headquartered in San Francisco, CA, UserTesting helps over 35,000 customers (including the top 10 web properties in the U.S.) get the user feedback they need to create an excellent customer experience.
 User panels are currently available in the U.S., Canada, the UK, and India.
 For more information, visit www.usertesting.com.